astronomer/docs/astro/manage-connections-variables.md

 #### Limitations

-- Connections and variables can't be viewed from the Airflow UI, but you can use them in your DAGs.
+- You can't view connections and variables from the Airflow UI, but you can use them in your DAGs.
 - You must restart your local environment using `astro dev restart` whenever you make changes to your `.env` file.
 - The environment variables are defined in plain text in `.env` and you can only mark them as a secret once you deploy to Astro.
 - Connections must be formatted as either a URI or serialized JSON.